 Up! was a progression.
 The couple had evolved musically.
-There were good songs even though Nashville considered it cheesy.
+Up! had good songs even if Nashville considered it cheesy.
 "C'est La Vie" proved conclusively that Shania and Mutt evolved from ABBA.
 Notes in the chorus are identical to notes in "Dancing Queen."
 The CD had a disco feel with its classical riffs.
 Politics had changed from Bill Clinton to George W. Bush as 9/11 put America on a conservative course.
-Still, Shania partied into the 21st century, becoming the only woman with 3 consecutive albums topping the 10 million mark.
+Still, Shania partied into the 21st century, becoming the only female with 3 consecutive albums topping the 10 million mark.
 On the strength of 3 records, she stood with Elvis, The Beatles & ABBA.

 Shania's catalog is thematic.
 Her lyrics are female.
 She is the consummate libber, dealing with feminine concerns: men, looks, hair, clothes, food & weight.
 Shania is Everywoman!
 In one respect, she differed.
 She broke loose from men her own age and married a father figure, a man who could elevate her career to the level she deserved.

 Ultimately, Shania caught Mutt in an affair with the housekeeper.
 They divorced!
 Once again, Shania followed in the footsteps of Elvis, The Beatles & ABBA.